TudbuT/qft/README.md

 ## Tips 'n Tricks
 - You can add a number to the end of both of your commands (after the filename) to boost transfer speeds (higher = faster), but a too large number might cause unreliability due to local network conditions or VPNs.
+The maximum possible is 65533 (65535 - 2).
 - To use qfts and qftr aliases on linux or mac, run (replacing `(shell)` with your shell name, usually bash or zsh):
 ```sh